tjbencomo/ngs-pipeline/README.md

 to download `conda`.

 ## Setup
-First create the `ngs-pipeline` environment with conda
+First clone this repository and then create the `ngs-pipeline` environment with conda
 ```
 conda env create -f environment.yml
 ```